evroom/MMM-MPlayer/README.md

 ## Work In Progress
 This module is currently being modified.<br>
-The main branch contains the original code.<br>
+The main branch contains the original code (version 1).<br>
-The dev branch contains the new code.
+The dev branch contains the new code (version 2).

 ## Screenshot
 ![Screenshot](screenshot.png)